We are proud to contribute a portion of The Genworth Virginia 10 Miler proceeds to the following non-profits:

 Girls on the Run helps girls take charge of their lives and define the future on their terms.
 We teach girls that there are no limits and no constraints to whom and what they can be and that there are so many opportunities to be remarkable.
 We also incorporate running into our curriculum.
 We use this activity to inspire and motivate girls throughout the 12-week program, encourage lifelong health and fitness, and build confidence through accomplishment.
 At each season’s conclusion, the girls and their running buddies from all over Central Virginia complete a 5k running event.

-Miriam’s House is dedicated to ending homelessness through the empowerment of women and families.
-Both our on-site housing program and our community-based rental assistance program are aimed at quickly connecting homeless women and children to safe and affordable permanent housing.
-All services offered are free to the families and rooted in the belief that ending a family’s homelessness quickly and providing for their most basic needs will empower them to achieve goals in other areas.
+Miriam’s House is a local nonprofit dedicated to ending homelessness and empowering our most vulnerable homeless neighbors; women, children, youth and families.
+We operate both on-site and community-based homeless and housing programs aimed at quickly connecting homeless households to safe and affordable housing in our community.
+All of the services offered at Miriam’s House are free to those in need and are rooted in the belief that ending a family’s homelessness quickly and providing for the basic need of housing will empower the family to achieve goals in other areas of their lives including employment, education, substance recovery and financial management.
+For more information please visit our website or call us at (434) 847-1101.

 M.A.A.M.
 (Mammograms Annually A Must) is a committee of the Centra Foundation with a mission to raise awareness of the importance of screening mammograms.
 M.A.A.M. helps to fun and organize free mammography screening days for the community and supports media campaigns to build awareness about mammography.

-- View the Race Week edition of The Run Down here.
+- View the August edition of The Run Down here.
 Don’t miss important Virginia 10 Miler info and announcements.
-Subscribe to our newsletter on our website homepage.0CommentsSep 20 2017
+Subscribe to our newsletter on our website homepage.0CommentsSep 25 2018